isomerpages/moe-changkatpri/_about-us/School Information/School Canteen Stall Application.md

 * Able to provide good service and quality food with prices determined in consultation with the school
 * Able to provide cooked food that meets the health / nutritional standards set by the Health Promotion Board (HPB) under the “[Healthy Meals in Schools Programme (HMSP)](https://www.hpb.gov.sg/schools/school-programmes/healthy-meals-in-schools-programme)” guidelines
 * Able to maintain high standard of food safety and personal hygiene
-* Healthy and fi t to operate the stall
+* Healthy and fit to operate the stall

 **Applicants should preferably fulfill the following criteria:**
 * Successful applicant and stall assistant(s) must possess the WSQ Basic Food Hygiene Certificate (attend and pass the Food Safety Course Level 1 (formerly known as Basic Food Hygiene Course))